Tennessee foster care and adoption guidelines

 - Must be at least 21 years of age

 - Must be a resident of the state of Tennessee

 Should you decide to become a foster-adoptive parent through the Tennessee Department of Children’s Services, you will need to complete a parent preparation process called PATH (Parents as Tender Healers).
 PATH is a 23-hour education and self-assessment process.
 It explores communication styles.
 It helps families to understand the feelings of grief and the loss that children can experience.
 It helps identify family strengths and in what situations you can most successfully parent.

-It is necessary to have a home study from a licensed child-placing agency if you are going to foster or adopt.
+While completing PATH, you will begin the home study-process.
 The exact process will be outlined by the agency you choose.
 In general, the homestudy process is a combination of education for you about the realities of foster and adoption and information about yourself and your family, which you will share.
 The final written home study will include a description of your family, verifications, medical, and financial statements and references.
 You will also be asked to identify and describe the type of child you feel that you can successfully parent.

 To learn more about adopting children from foster care, please read the FAQs and answers on the DCS website.

 State of Tennessee’s toll free number for more information about foster care: 877-DCS-Kids (1-877-327-5437).

 Visit the foster parent training information page to view an introduction to training, the PATH training calendars, training requirements and more.

 It is free to foster.

 The legal fees at the very end of the process are the only fees that you will pay if you work with your local department office to complete the adoption process and if the child is waiting in the state.